hawad416/sarii.ai/README.md

     - Relevance ✅
     - Trust ✅

 We help bridge these gaps by either providing your students a direct interface for help or by enabling your advising and university teams to quickly search and generate answers using our flows, so they can best help students.
-We utilize OpenAI's Completion API, and fine tuning to curate responses and data to UW.

-Next Steps:
-- User Research (Collect 50 User Research Data Points)
-    - Learn about the prospective student experience from 10 prospective students
-    - Learn about the prospective parent experience from 10 prospective students
-    - Learn about the university advisor experience from 10 university advisors
-    - Learn about the current student experience from 10 current students
-    - 10 more data points!
-    - Put together a Business Model / Plan

-1 - Month Goal:
- - 350 Users on a waitlist by April 1st
- - Apply to the Dempsey Pitch Competition by April 3rd
- - Possibly apply to YC Summer 2023 Batch
- - Apply to founders live pitch competiiton
- - Look for other pitch competitions in the area